Stephen Vittoria: Career

-Feature films
+Film

 In 1987, Vittoria wrote and directed his first feature film, Lou, Pat & Joe D (later titled Black & White), starring Frank Vincent and Kim Delgado.
-Set in Newark, NJ after World War II, the film explores racism as mirrored through the friendship of two young boys.

-In 1995, Vittoria produced, wrote, and directed Hollywood Boulevard, starring John C. McGinley, Jon Tenney, and Julianne Phillips—a dark and satirical look at the motion picture business.

-In 1996, Vittoria founded Street Legal Cinema—a production company dedicated to documentary filmmaking, as well as Deep Image, a commercial production company.
-Both companies continue successfully today.
+Set in Newark, NJ after World War II, about racism and the friendship of two young boys.
+In 1995, Vittoria produced, wrote, and directed Hollywood Boulevard, starring John C. McGinley, Jon Tenney, and Julianne Phillips—a dark satire of the motion picture business.
+In 1996, Vittoria founded Street Legal Cinema, a documentary production company, and Deep Image, a commercial production company.

 In 2005, Vittoria produced, wrote, and directed the documentary feature film, One Bright Shining Moment: The Forgotten Summer of George McGovern, which won the Jury Prize for "Best Documentary Feature" at the 2005 Sarasota Film Festival and was released in theaters nationwide by First Run Features.

-In 2006, Vittoria wrote, directed, and edited the television documentary Keeper of the Flame with journalist Linda Ellerbee and actor Wilford Brimley, examining the ecological crisis facing American forests.
+In 2006, Vittoria wrote, directed, and edited the television documentary Keeper of the Flame with journalist Linda Ellerbee and actor Wilford Brimley, about ecological threats to American forests.
 In 2008 and 2011, respectively, Vittoria was segment producer on Gonzo: The Life and Work of Dr. Hunter S. Thompson and Magic Trip: Ken Kesey's Search for a Kool Place, both directed by Alex Gibney.

 In 2012, Vittoria produced, wrote, directed, and edited the feature documentary Mumia: Long Distance Revolutionary, released nationally by First Run Features and internationally by Monoduo Films Berlin.
-The film chronicles the career of imprisoned journalist Mumia Abu-Jamal, both before and during incarceration.
+The film documents the career of imprisoned journalist Mumia Abu-Jamal, before and during incarceration.